Timeline: Idrisid {791-974}

 Timeline

 The most important event of the Idrisid dynasty was the establishment of the city of Fes.
-Though medieval accounts attribute the founding of the city to Idris II, it is now clear that part of the city was founded early in the reign of his father, Idris I, as the name Madinat Fas appears on coins struck in 801 and 805.
+Though medieval accounts attribute the city's founding to Idris II, it is now clear that part of the city was founded early in the reign of his father, Idris I, as the name Madinat Fas appears on coins struck in 801 and 805.
 Urbanization was a hallmark of the Idrisid reign, and they are often seen as founders of the modern state of Morocco.
-Nonetheless, it is important to acknowledge that areas of the the modern nation of Morocco remained outside Idirsid control, including the Emirate of Nekor in the Rif, the Berghwata Confederacy in the coastal region south of Salé, and the Emirate of Sijilmassa in the southeast.
+Nonetheless, it is important to acknowledge that areas of the modern nation of Morocco remained outside Idirsid control, including the Emirate of Nekor in the Rif, the Berghwata Confederacy in the coastal region south of Salé, and the Emirate of Sijilmassa in the southeast.

 -Michael A. Toler